- Course info

 - Course resources

-In this intermediate Juniper skills training, Anthony Sequeira covers Layer 2, the second data link layer in the seven-level OSI model — essential knowledge for Juniper network engineers maintaining local area networks.
+In this intermediate Juniper skills training, Knox Hutchinson covers Layer 2, the second data link layer in the seven-level OSI model — essential knowledge for Juniper network engineers maintaining local area networks.

 The material on this course is relatively advanced when compared to more fundamental networking material about Juniper.
 Nevertheless, mastering Layer 2 is essential for Juniper network professionals.
 Juniper has advanced Layer 2 security, DHCP, STP, and VLAN features that every network engineer should know.
 Once you're done with this Juniper skills training, you'll know how to configure, monitor and troubleshoot Layer 2 features on Juniper network.

 With at least one year of Juniper experience, network engineers who complete this network infrastructure course will have proven they have what it takes to step into more senior networking roles.

 For anyone who manages Juniper or JUNOS training for their workplace or company, this Juniper training can be used for on-boarding new network engineers, as a Juniper reference resource, or curated into individual or team training plans.

 Layer 2: What You Need to Know